You Said You Would Let Them Go

 - The Mooks in the Redwall book Legend of Luke reminisce about past instances their captain Vilu Daskar has done this.
 One notable occasion involved the prisoners being sewn up in sacks full of rocks and thrown overboard, with the words "You leave my ship alive, free to go where you will!"
 He's also fond of making worn-out slaves walk the plank or "setting them free" over the edges of cliffs.

-- In Brotherband This is used in order to get information out of a Skandian.
+- In Brotherband, this is used by Zavac in order to get the information about the Andomal out of a Skandian.
+The Skandian's overconfidence about the Andomal had him say more than he ought.

 - Elantris modifies this slightly: Ahan believes the rebellion he was part of was doomed to failure, and so sells out his co-conspirators to Telrii in exchange for a promise that they would be merely imprisoned for it.
 Telrii shows up and orders his guards to kill them all, anyway.